$0 Illinois IEP Meeting Prep Checklist

 Compensatory Education in Illinois

-If the district failed to implement the IEP and that failure contributed to the behavior that led to suspension, you may be entitled to compensatory education — additional services provided at the district's expense to make up for services that weren't delivered.
+If the district failed to implement the IEP and that failure contributed to the behavior that led to suspension, you may be able to request compensatory education — additional services provided at the district's expense to make up for services that weren't delivered.

-Compensatory education is also available more broadly any time the district fails to provide services listed in the IEP.
+You may be able to request compensatory education more broadly when the district fails to provide services listed in the IEP.
 Common scenarios:

 • A service provider was out sick for weeks and no substitute was provided